 Negligence Claims in Dog Bite Cases

 If a dog injures an individual but doesn't bite him, the victim may be able to file a negligence claim against the owner.
 This claim can also be raised against a handler, keeper, or person walking a dog that bites or attacks someone.
-The victim has to prove one of those individuals didn't use reasonable care and that this breach of duty was the cause of his injuries.
+The victim has to prove one of those individuals didn't use reasonable care and that this breach of duty caused his injuries.

 For example, if a dog injured a child by knocking him off his bike, it would have to be shown the negligent party didn't properly restrain the dog on its leash.
 A San Diego dog bite attorney can help.